VictoriaTrenton/TexasHold-emPoker/README.md

 ## Description

-This is a Texas Hold'em poker game project for my first-year Computer Science course.
+This was a Texas Hold'em poker game project for my first-year Computer Science course.

 "Interact as a single player in a poker game of Texas Hold'em against the house."